teoelipse/safe-utils/README.md

 - [React Documentation](https://reactjs.org/) - learn about React.
 - [Tailwind CSS](https://tailwindcss.com/) - learn about the utility-first CSS framework used in this project.

-## Contributing
+## Copyright and Contributing

+© 2025 Zeppelin Group Ltd.

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request (you'll be required to sign our standard Contribution License Agreement).